-While the decrease in meth-related incidents is a positive shift, there is still a clear issue with meth use throughout the country, as deaths related to the drug are on the rise.
-Because meth is particularly dangerous when combined with other substances like opioids, education and prevention are key to reducing the number of overdose deaths overall.
+The decrease in incidents is a positive shift, but there is still a clear issue with meth use because meth-related deaths are on the rise.
+Meth is particularly dangerous when combined with other substances, so education and prevention are key to reducing the number of overdose deaths overall.

 Getting Help for Meth Addiction

 Meth is one of the most addictive drugs in the world.
-Kevin Wandler, chief medical officer at Advanced Recovery Systems, believes that meth is among the most addictive drugs because of the amount of dopamine it releases in the brain.
+Kevin Wandler, Chief Medical Officer at Advanced Recovery Systems, believes meth is so addictive because of the amount of dopamine it releases in the brain.
 Dopamine is a neurochemical that can produce euphoria, enhance memory and boost mood.

-Drugs that produce a powerful high, like meth, can cause people to continuously use these substances.
+Drugs that produce a powerful high, such as meth, can cause people to continuously use these substances.
 With continued meth use, a person’s tolerance to the stimulant can rise.
 When individuals become more tolerant of meth, they can become dependent on the drug.
 Dependence can eventually lead to addiction.

 Anybody can become addicted to meth.
-If you or someone you know is addicted to meth, medical treatment can help.
-With a medical team led by Dr. Kevin Wandler, The Recovery Village operates several rehab centers throughout the United States.
-To learn more about how treatment can help you or someone you love manage their addiction to meth or other drugs, contact The Recovery Village today.
+If you or someone you know is living with a meth addiction, professional treatment can help.
+With a medical team led by Dr. Kevin Wandler, The Recovery Village operates several licensed and accredited rehab centers throughout the United States.
+To learn more about how treatment can help you or someone you love manage an addiction to meth or other drugs, contact The Recovery Village today.

 Centers for Disease Control and Prevention.
 “Changes in Opioid-Involved Overdose Deaths by Opioid Type and Presence of Benzodiazepines, Cocaine, and Methamphetamine — 25 States, July–December 2017 to January–June 2018.”
 August 30, 2019.
 Accessed August 30, 2021.